15 Appropriate Movies for Spanish Class 2025

 Chupa

 Next, one of the newest additions to this list of movies for Spanish class is Chupa on Netflix.
-Set in Mexico, Chupa is a live-action, family-friendly take on the legendary Chupacabras.
+Set in Mexico, Chupa is a live-action, real life, family-friendly take on the legendary Chupacabras.
+Chupa follow a young boy who travels to a remote village in Mexico to stay with his abuelo.

 It has a positive representation of Mexico and being Mexican-American & would be great for Cinco de mayo in Spanish class.
 Pair Chupa with a legend or lucha libre unit.